Afghanistan: How a remote border crossing provides a lifeline for traders and nomads | DW | 25.11.2021

 "We have even increased traffic from about 40 trucks going into Pakistan each day to now up to 220," he added.

-The vehicles coming from the Pakistani side to Afghanistan is much lower, but Mullah insists that 100 to 150 trucks enter Angoor Ada every day.
+The vehicles coming from the Pakistani side to Afghanistan is much lower, according to the Pakistani data, but Mullah insists that 100 to 150 trucks enter Angoor Ada every day.

 The Angoor Ada border thus provides a lifeline to Afghan traders.

-While Kandahar's famous pomegranates rot at the closed Spin Boldak crossing, many merchants manage to export fresh fruit through Angoor Ada.
+While Kandahar's famous pomegranates rotted at the Spin Boldak crossing, some merchants manage to export fresh fruit through Angoor Ada.

 Some border crossings between Afghanistan and Pakistan remain closed while others are open; the situation changes often.

-For Afghans who want to leave for Pakistan, Angoor Ada is not the location.
+For most Afghans who want to leave for Pakistan via Spin Boldak or Torkham, Angoor Ada is not the location.

 "Only people with an ID card from Waziristan [in Pakistan] are allowed to cross the Angoor Ada border into Pakistan," Mullah said.